otevrenamesta/otevrenamesta.github.io/README.md

 rvm list
 # select it as default
 rvm alias create default 2.2
+# then each time you want ruby and co. run
+rvm-shell
 ```
 Or you can use package manager of your distribution.